theimmortal68/libreoffice/README.md

-# LibreOffice with JDK support
+# LibreOffice with JRE support

 Productivity suite that is compatible with other major office suites.
 This package adds back java support to allow operation of extensions such as LanguageTool and Zotero.